 Figure 2.
 Overexpression library workflow.

-Chemical proteomics – Chemical proteomics has proved a powerful route for the identification of drug targets in our studies.
-We use compounds immobilised on magnetic beads to directly pull-down proteins from parasite cell extracts.
-To improve the discrimination of proteins that bind specifically/non-specifically to beads, we carry out these pulldown studies in conjunction with Stable Isotope Labelling by Amino acids in Cell culture (SILAC) quantitative proteomics methodology (Figure 3).
-Proteins specifically binding to drug beads are subsequently identified by mass spectrometry.
+Chemical proteomics – We use compounds immobilised on magnetic beads to directly pull-down protein targets from cell extracts.
+To improve the discrimination of proteins that bind specifically/non-specifically to beads, we carry out pulldowns +/- competition from free compound.
+Targets specifically interacting with drug beads are then identified and quantified by mass spectrometry (MS).
+(Figure 4).
+Proteins specifically binding to drug beads are subsequently identified by MS and quantified by label-free quantitation.